Some employers handbooks are available publicly, (i.e. shared online), while others are circulated internally only, and closely guarded. Why is this?

 Pros of Sharing your Employee Handbook Publicly

 - Candidates are interviewing your organization as much as you are interviewing them for fit.
-If candidates can access your handbook during the interview process, they may be able to decide for themselves whether they’re a fit – and ultimately save your organization time and money by avoiding hires that are not a good fit with your policies and culture.
+If candidates can access your handbook during the interview process, they may be able to decide for themselves whether they re a fit.
+Learn why small businesses need an employee handbook.

 - If honesty and transparency are core values of your organization, consider posting your employee handbook online.
 New hires and prospective candidates alike may get skeptical if your organization prides themselves on transparency, yet keeps this manual private.
 They may wonder what exactly you are trying to hide, which may leave them feeling discouraged.

 from the interview process.
 However, there maybe certain details that have not been relayed that could affect his/her decision to join the organization.
 For example; A new hire may get told that a company has a 3 week vacation policy.
 However, he/she may not be aware that paid vacation only applies after 1 full year of employment.
 Information like this is important to shall in full at the start to ensure fit and to avoid confusion, employee frustration and negative feelings down the road.